marufke1/Shell-script--project/README.md

 A shell script is a program that enables the execution of a series of shell commands as a cohesive unit, allowing for automation and streamlining of tasks without the need for direct interaction with the terminal interface.

+**How to Write a Shell Script:**

+Shell scripting is a powerful way to automate tasks in a Unix/Linux environment.
+Below is a step-by-step guide on how to write a shell script:

+**Choose a Code Editor:** You can use any text editor available on your Linux system such as vi, vim, or nano to create a shell script file.
+Ensure that the file has a .sh extension.
+For example: **vi file1.sh**

+**Shebang Line:** Open the file and start with a shebang line.
+This line tells the system which interpreter to use to execute the script.
+For bash scripting, include the following shebang line at the beginning of your script: **#!/bin/bash**

+**Comments:** Comments are essential for documenting your script.
+They provide information about the script's purpose, usage, and any important details.

+**Single Line Comment:** Use # to write a single-line comment.
+These comments are not printed when the script is executed.
+Example:
+**# This is a single-line comment**

+**Multiple Line Comments:** You can use a here document (<<) to write multi-line comments.
+Example:

+**<< comment
+This is a multi-line comment.
+It spans across multiple lines. comment**

+**Metadata Information:** Include metadata information at the beginning of your script to provide details that help others understand the script's purpose and usage.
+Common metadata includes author, date, description, and version.
+Example:

+# Author: Your Name
+# Date: YYYY-MM-DD
+# Description: Brief description of the script
+# Version: 1.0

+**Write Script:** Now, write the actual script to perform the desired tasks.

+**Save and Exit:** Once you've finished writing the script, save the file and exit the text editor.

+**Set Execution Permission:** After writing the script, you need to make it executable.
+Use the chmod command to provide at least user-level execution permission.
+Example: **chmod 755 file1.sh**

+**Execution:** Finally, you can execute the script using the ./ notation followed by the script's filename.
+Example: **./file1.sh**

+**By following these steps, we can create and execute your own shell scripts to automate tasks on your Linux system.**

 **Project Description: AWS Resource Tracker:**